jplag/JPlag/README.md

 ## Supported Languages

 In the following, a list of all supported languages with their supported language version is provided.
-A language can be selected from the command line using the `-l <cli argument name>` argument.
+A language can be selected from the command line using subcommands (jplag [jplag options] <language name> [language options]).
+Alternatively you can use the legacy "-l" argument.

 | Language                                               | Version | CLI Argument Name | [state](https://github.com/jplag/JPlag/wiki/2.-Supported-Languages) |  parser   |
 |--------------------------------------------------------|--------:|-------------------|:----------------------------------------------------------------:|:---------:|